cudmore/PyMapManager/mmserver/readme.md

 This is Python code to run a Flask server that provides a REST interface allowing Map Manager annotations and images to be retrieved.

-Please see the main [PyMapManager][PyMapManager] documentation website.
+Please see the main [PyMapManager](http://blog.cudmore.io/PyMapManager) documentation website.

-For a full list of REST aPI endpoint, please see the full REST API [documentaiton][restapi]
+For a full list of REST aPI endpoint, please see the full REST API [documentaiton](http://blog.cudmore.io/PyMapManager/rest-api/)

-Also see [mmio][mmio] to seemlesly load Map Manager annotations from the REST server using Python.
+Also see [mmio](https://github.com/cudmore/PyMapManager/tree/master/PyMapManager/mmio) to seemlesly load Map Manager annotations from the REST server using Python.

 ## Running the server